gleu/pgstats/README.md

 ------------

-To compile these tools, you will need the libpq library (.so), the libpgcommon, libpgport, and libpgfeutils libraries (.a), the PostgreSQL 14+ header files, and the pg_config tool.
+To compile these tools, you will need the libpq library (.so), the libpgcommon, and libpgport libraries (.a), the PostgreSQL 14+ header files, and the pg_config tool.
 The header files and the tool are usually available in a -dev package.